 NVIDIA GeForce GT 540M vs NVIDIA GeForce GT 520MX

-NVIDIA GeForce GT 540M► remove
+NVIDIA GeForce GT 540M► remove from comparison

 The NVIDIA GeForce GT 540M is a fast middle class graphics card for laptops.
 It is based on the same chip as the GeForce GT 435M but with slightly higher clock speeds.
 Furthermore, it supports GDDR5 and 900MHz DDR3 graphics memory.
 Unfortunately, no models have utilized GDDR5 due to the increase in power consumption and higher prices compared to DDR3 VRAM.

 The GT 540M is based on the same GF108 architecture as the older GT 435M.
 The GF108 stems from the GF100 (Fermi) DirectX 10 architecture.
 However, it is optimized for the consumer end (gaming) and stripped down to save power.
 More information on the architecture can be found on our GeForce GT 435M page.